lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Tune DISTKEY, SORTKEY, compression; run VACUUM/ANALYZE after big changes.
 - Schedule/automate refresh jobs and monitor.

-If you want, I can sketch a concrete ETL job flow and sample SQL for your specific fact/dimension schema and refresh cadence.

 ## How do you maintain high-fidelity audit trails without exploding storage costs?
 Short answer: offload detailed Redshift logs to a compressed, queryable S3 “audit lake”, selectively retain only what you need (or dedupe/compact it), and apply lifecycle/archival policies.
 Keep high-fidelity for critical events (DDL, failures, data changes) and summarized/hashed records for noisy events (routine SELECTs).
 Use Athena/Glue for access — not Redshift storage.